KarthikGuggilapu/support-ticket-app/README.md

 # Support Ticket Application

 This is a full-stack web application for managing support tickets.
-It allows users to raise, view, and update support tickets.
-The application is built using React.js for the frontend and Node.js with Express for the backend, with PostgreSQL as the database and Supabase for database management.
+It allows users to create, view, and update support tickets.
+The application is built using React.js for the frontend and Node.js with Express for the backend, with SQLite as the database and Prisma as the ORM.

 ## Tech Stack

 - **Frontend**: React.js
 - **Backend**: Node.js, Express
-- **Database**: PostgreSQL
+- **Database**: SQLite
-- **Database Management**: Supabase
+- **ORM**: Prisma

 ## Features